Jacob Vadakkanchery: Activism

 Vadakkanchery has in the past run several campaigns against liquor shops and chemical based farming.

 He also regularly campaigns against preventive medicines and vaccines which has resulted in many cases being filed and getting him arrested several times During the public health crisis of Nipah virus infection in Kerala, he claimed that Nipah virus does not exist, and that the disease is a creation of the "medical mafia".
 He said that fruit bats, the primary reservoir of Nipah virus, eat only fruits and therefore cannot harbour viruses.
 He asked people to refrain from eating previously cooked meat to avoid spreading of fever instead of going to the hospital.
 He also challenged the public to visit the Nipah affected area of Perambra.
 He expressed confidence that no naturopath has yet been killed by Nipah.

 According to Vadakkanchery, vaccination is a part of the 'medical propaganda'.
 He claims that vaccines have been made from aborted fetus and therefore should not be administered to children.
-His public talks have been alleged to be a reason for reduced vaccination rates, which eventually caused the diphtheria outbreak in Malappuram district of Kerala.
+His public talks have been alleged to be a reason for reduced vaccination rates, which eventually caused the diphtheria outbreak in the Malappuram district of Kerala.

 Vadakkanchery has campaigned against the state government program for prevention of leptospirosis during the public health crisis after 2018 floods in Kerala.
 He alleged that doxycycline, the medicine used for prevention and treatment of leptospirosis would cause fatal allergic reaction.
 He proclaimed that pharma companies were using leptospirosis scare to increase the sale of their medicines, and therefore, one should resort to naturopathic ways of treatment.
 He was then arrested by police for spreading misinformation against public health campaigns, following a written complaint from the health minister.